Definition of Stock Dividend

 Advantages

-Some of the advantages are given below:
+Some of the advantages are as follows:

-- Cash dividends are considered income in the year of receipt and are liable for the tax, whereas stock dividends are not taxed in the hands of shareholders unless sold.
+- Cash dividends are considered income in the year of receipt and are liable for tax, whereas stock dividends are not taxed in the hands of shareholders unless sold.

 - By issuing stock dividends, a company can increase the liquidity of its shares as it increases the number of shares in the market.